ibm-cloud-architecture/refarch-mq-messaging/producer/README.md

 The code is under the src/main/java with the package `ibm.cte.mq.jms`.
 As any JMS implementation the code needs to do the following:

-* Build a JMF Factory using one of the JMS providers available.
+* Build a JMS Factory using one of the JMS providers available.
 MQ comes with a JMS provider.
 * Create a connection factory and define the connection parameters to connect to the MQ queue manager host.
 * Build a [JMS Context](https://docs.oracle.com/javaee/7/api/javax/jms/JMSContext.html) is a new JMS 2.0 API to manage connection and session.
 * Define the JMS resource destination of the message: here we use the MQ Queue,